Home » Food Information » What Does Salmon Taste Like? Everything You Need To Know.

 Yes, you can eat raw salmon, which is popular worldwide due to its health benefits.

-Many dishes include raw salmon as one of their ingredients, such as sushi that places it alongside soy sauce, cream cheese, wasabi, and rice.
+Many dishes include raw salmon as one of their ingredients, such as sushi, which places it alongside soy sauce, cream cheese, wasabi, and rice.

 This raw fish is also the main ingredient in salads with mustard and dill.